 Keep track of your diet

 Your food could be the reason behind your recent acne outbreaks.
 Indeed, if you’ve been indulging in rewarding food, such as processed meals or sugary treats, you might have noticed a difference in your skin.
 Sugar, such as refined carbs and candies, can exacerbate acne issues.
-As unpleasant as it might be to give up sweets, you may need to go on a sugar-free diet to help your skin stay clean.
+As unpleasant as it might be to give up sweets and sugar to help your skin stay clean.
 Excess dairy products can also clog up your pores.
 While you may not want to give up cheese and fresh milk completely, you can reduce intake or look for lactose-free substitutes.

 Wash bedsheets and towels OFTEN

 Sweat and dirt are the most common causes of clogged-up pores.
 Unfortunately, you can wash your face every day and still experience acne problems.
 Therefore, it’s a good idea to reduce contact with potentially contaminated material.
 Indeed, your bedsheet, pillow covers and duvet should be washed and changed every few days to avoid leaving residues on your face.
 The same principle applies to your bathroom towels.
 Adult acne is embarrassing, but it doesn’t have to be a fatality.
 On the contrary, you can create a healthy skincare routine that helps your body clear pores permanently.
 There is no miracle solution, though.
 From finding products that work for your skin to adapting your diet, you need to change your lifestyle to clean your skin from within.